stazz/UtilPack/Source/UtilPack.AsyncEnumeration/README.md

 The members of `AsyncEnumerator` are listed below.
 * The `MoveNextAsync` method mimics the `MoveNext` method of the `System.Collections.Generic.IEnumerator<T>` interface - it will return one-time-use integer token if next item is encountered, and `null` otherwise.
 * The `OneTimeRetrieve` method will consume the integer token returned by `MoveNextAsync` and return the corresponding encountered item.
 Will return the `default` if the token is invalid or used up.
-* The `TryResetAsync` method will try to reset the enumerator to its initial state.
-It will return `false` if enumerator is already in its initial state, or if used concurrently.
+* The `EnumerationEnded` method will be invoked when enumeration has ended - either successfully or with an error.

 Note that generally, one shouldn't use `MoveNextAsync` directly, but instead use the `EnumerateSequentiallyAsync` and `EnumerateInParallelAsync` extension methods defined for `AsyncEnumerator` interface.